South Carolina Healthcare Administration Certificate Programs

 One of the benefits of a healthcare degree is the wide variety of ways in which you can use it.
 South Carolina facilities have a growing number of openings in direct care, administration, and office management, all of which may use your certificate-level training.
 You may want to learn more about these jobs prior to selecting a program and ensure that the program you pick is well-aligned with your career goals.

 Some healthcare administration jobs are a good fit for entry-level professionals who need to work their way up in the medical industry.
 As a patient representative, you may communicate with patients throughout their care to arrange schedules, collect payment, and answer any questions.
-The average healthcare administration salary for a Rhode Island patient representative is $31,000 per year (Bureau of Labor Statistics, 2017).
-Between 2014 and 2024, job openings for patient representatives may climb 12% in Rhode Island (O*Net, 2017).
+The average healthcare administration salary for a South Carolina patient representative is $35,620 per year.
+Between 2018 and 2028, job openings for patient representatives are projected to climb by 3% in South Carolina.

 If you earn a healthcare informatics certificate, you may be considering a career in medical information technology.
 This is crucial in this day and age, when patient privacy is a major legal requirement for clinics and hospitals.
-Medical records technicians earn an average of $38,090 annually (BLS, 2017).
-A 15% increase in job openings is anticipated by the year 2024 (O*Net, 2017).
+Medical records technicians earn an average of $42,100 annually.
+A 12% increase in job openings is anticipated over the decade leading up to 2028.

 With experience and training, you may step into a medical management career.
-South Carolina medical managers claim an average salary of $91,980 per year (BLS, 2017).
-O*Net expects job openings to swell 15% by the year 2024 (2017).
+South Carolina medical managers claim an average salary of $106,360 per year.
+Job openings in this field are projected to swell by 17% between 2018 and 2028.

 This is the time to find out how you can contribute to the healthcare industry and enjoy your daily work.